Canon 80D vs Nikon D2H

 |17.||Sony RX10 II||2359||Y||3.0||1229||tilting||n||1/3200s||14.0||Y||Y|

 One difference between the cameras concerns the presence of an on-board flash.
 The 80D has one, while the D2H does not.
 While the built-in flash of the 80D is not very powerful, it can at times be useful as a fill-in light.The 80D has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the D2H does not have a selfie-screen.

 The 80D writes its imaging data to SDXC cards, while the D2H uses Compact Flash cards.
-The D2H features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the 80D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 80D and Nikon D2H and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |4.||Canon 6D Mark II||Y||stereo||mono||Y||-||mini||2.0||Y||Y||Y|

 |17.||Sony RX10 II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the 80D offers wifi support, while the D2H does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.